jsookha/ASCII-Box-Drawing/README.md

 - **Templates**
   A comprehensive library of ready‑to‑copy ASCII diagrams for architecture, modeling, DevOps, data engineering, UI/UX, and more.
-  All templates are plain text and Markdown‑friendly — perfect for READMEs, wikis, RFCs, and documentation.
+  All templates are plain text and Markdown‑friendly — perfect for READMEs, wikis, and documentation.

   #### **Architecture**
   - Cloud (AWS, GCP), deployment, serverless, edge computing